Is it game over for the corporate call centre?

 Increasingly, these conversations are taking place in non-voice channels.

-Online chats and email exchanges with customers are already common enough that many call centres are actually more properly referred to as contact centers.
+Online chats and email exchanges with customers are already common enough that many call centres are actually more properly referred to as contact centres.

 Moreover, cloud computing now permits more and more customer interactions to be handled by at-home agents, or by a companys retail staff when they are available, so even the word centre is no longer really accurate.